astropy/nbcollection/README.md

 ### Command options:

-Several options are available to modify the default behavior of the `nbstatic` commands.
+Several options are available to modify the default behavior of the `nbcollection` commands.

 #### Customizing the build path